-The Authority routinely coordinates with local municipalities and other stakeholders, including disadvantaged and underrepresented communities, as part of the project development process.
+The Authority routinely engages and coordinates with municipalities and other stakeholders, including disadvantaged and underrepresented communities, as part of the project development process.
 This project will be undertaken in accordance with the Authority's normal public outreach and coordination guidance, including the New York State Department of Transportation's (NYSDOT) Public Involvement Manual.
-In addition, the Authority will partner with NYSDOT and the New York Metropolitan Transportation of the project.
-Coordination with Metropolitan Transit Authority (MTA), Amtrak, and transit operators will be conducted, as necessary, for any temporary impacts to the access to their facilities.

 The Authority has contacted a wide range of stakeholders about this transportation investment.
-These entities and individuals include municipalities that may be affected by the project, elected officials, business associations, and construction and trucking industry representatives.
-Letters of support from these stakeholders have been included in the "Partnership and Collaboration" portion of the Supporting Information.15
+These entities and individuals include communities that may be affected by the project, elected officials, business associations, and construction and trucking industry representatives.
+Letters of support from these stakeholders have been included in the "Partnership and Collaboration" portion of the Supporting Information.